a76yyyy/ews-client/docs/roadmap/implementation-plan.md

 - [ ] All public APIs have documentation comments
 - [ ] Python type checking passes `mypy --strict`
 - [ ] Python code passes `ruff check`
 - [ ] All examples run successfully
 - [ ] Documentation is complete and accurate
+- [ ] All examples run successfully
+- [ ] Documentation is complete and accurate